Annual KPI targets alone are not actionable

 Establishing annual targets alone can create gaps in the performance management processes.
 Without quarterly or monthly benchmarks, it becomes impossible to create accountability, foster constructive performance conversations, and drive actionable recommendations to leadership teams.

-Monthly and quarterly targets also force strategic planners to factor seasonality into discussions.
+Monthly and quarterly KPI reporting also force strategic planners to factor seasonality into discussions.
 During the 2016 holiday season, Amazon’s net sales exceeded $43.7 billion accounting for nearly a third of their annual sales revenue.
 Despite these figures, seasonality is often ignored in target-setting logic.

-How to break KPI Targets down into monthly and quarterly targets
+How to break KPI Targets down into monthly and quarterly KPI Reports

 Many KPI targets are reflected with a flat line and require little thought for monthly and quarterly adjustments.
 Rates, for example, often have the same target across months, quarters, and years.
 If a company were to track a Learning and Growth KPI such as “Percent of employees who completed onboarding on-time,” the target likely would reside around 100% regardless of seasonality.